BadDNA/anolis/README.markdown

 # Anolis Microsatellite Primer/Locus Website *v1.0* #
 A web app for *future* online access to the **Anolis Microsatellite DB**.
 It is currently non-functional, but running ('python manage.py') with Flask properly [configured](http://flask.pocoo.org/docs/installation/#installation) will produce a basic webpage with an example form layout.
+Note, to get flask running properly on your computer you'll have to create an empty flask install directory following the configuration instruction and then move ('manage.py) and the ('static') and ('templates') folders from ('web') into that directory.

 The backend is written in [Flask](http://flask.pocoo.org/).
 The forms are created with using the flask extension of [WTFforms](http://flask.pocoo.org/docs/patterns/wtforms/).
 The CSS is from the [blueprintcss framework.]
 (http://www.blueprintcss.org).
 Javascipt will use the [jquery](jquery.com) library.